flyx/flyx.org/index.md

 kind: main
 ---

-I am a hacker and a pen & paper enthusiast.
+I am a code wizard and a pen & paper enthusiast.

 I write parsers, compilers, and sometimes other stuff.
 Here are some of my open source projects: